A New Study Found Coronavirus In Semen

 Of course, we already know that you could contract coronavirus other ways during sex — from holding hands, cuddling, or kissing.
 "I guess you could be having sex with a mask on, but that's not super sexy," Richmond says.
 That's why the NYC Department of Health released a statement discouraging people from sleeping with anyone they weren't in lockdown with, even going so far as to say that your safest sex partner right now is... yourself.

-Experts have previously found evidence of the coronavirus in feces and urine, says Justin R. Garcia, acting executive director and research director at The Kinsey Institute for Research in Sex, Gender, and Reproduction.
-"I think this is a reminder that people need to think cautiously about the behavior they’re engaging in right now, whether that’s kissing or intercourse," he says.
+Experts have previously found evidence of the coronavirus in faeces and urine, says Justin R. Garcia, acting executive director and research director at The Kinsey Institute for Research in Sex, Gender, and Reproduction.
+"I think this is a reminder that people need to think cautiously about the behaviour they’re engaging in right now, whether that’s kissing or intercourse," he says.

 To sum up: This was a small, preliminary study, and way more research needs to be done to confirm whether COVID-19 may be sexually transmitted.
 But if you are sexually active, go ahead and start wearing a condom now anyway.